The Vanderbilt Review

 The Vanderbilt Review is a digital publication.
 We’re excited about showcasing the creative expression of poets, writers, and artists in new ways and expanding access to The Review to alumni and appreciators across the country!

-Roughly 25 students make up The Review‘s editorial board.
+Roughly 25 students make up The Review’s editorial staff.
 More than 100 students, alumni, and University affiliates submit work for consideration of publication.
 The Review solicits assistance from professors in the English and Art Departments as judges for its annual awards.
 The Vanderbilt Review staff works in the Student Media Newsroom in Suite 130 of Sarratt Student Center.